Table of Contents Show

 Before you can start looking for your dream co-op apartment, there are a few things you need to sort out.
 The first thing is your savings and finances.
-Unless you’ve got a substantial amount of savings, you’re going to need a mortgage loan to purchase your first co-op in NYC.
-Down payments on co-ops can be as high as 30%.
-You should also know your credit score.
-Your credit score will determine whether banks will lend to you or not.
-As such, you’ll need to raise it as high as possible and keep it there.
+Unless you’ve substantial savings, you’ll need a mortgage to purchase your first co-op in NYC.
+Down payments on co-ops can be as high as 50%.
+You should also know your credit score to determine whether banks will lend to you or not.
+You’ll need to raise it as high as possible and keep it there.

-It would be best if you also researched everything related to buying an apartment in NYC.
-This means completing a REBNY financial statement so that you have a clear understanding of your financial picture.
-You’ll also need to look at your debt-to-income ratio, how many liquid assets you’ll need to cover the down payment, closing costs, and satisfy the co-op’s post-closing financial requirements.
+It would be best to research everything about buying an apartment in NYC.
+Complete a REBNY financial statement to understand your financial picture clearly.
+You’ll also need to look at your debt-to-income ratio and how many liquid assets you’ll need to cover the down payment and closing costs and satisfy the co-op’s post-closing financial requirements.

 Understanding the costs associatedUnderstanding the costs associated

-You will also need a good understanding of the NYC real estate taxes you’ll be facing when buying, owning, and selling an apartment in NYC.
-Lastly, it would help if you researched what the most common co-op buyer mistakes in NYC are.
-Learning from the experience of others will make you far savvier when the real search begins.
+You will also need a good understanding of the NYC real estate taxes you’ll face when buying, owning and selling an apartment in NYC.
+Lastly, it would help to research the most common co-op buyer mistakes in NY.
+Learning from the experience of others will make you far savvier when your search begins.

 Financial RequirementsFinancial Requirements

-When searching for an apartment in NYC, it doesn’t take long to realize how much more affordable co-ops are to condos.
-There are good reasons for this, such as a higher inventory and the troublesome board approval process.
+Searching for an apartment in NYC doesn’t take long to realize how affordable co-ops are to condos.
+There are good reasons, such as a higher inventory and the troublesome board approval process.
 So the next question is – what are the general financial requirements for buying a co-op in NYC?
 We cover just that.
 By the end, you’ll understand the need to purchase a co-op and be able to start planning.

 Down paymentDown payment

-Each co-op has its own rules and regulations, but you can expect the required down payment to be 20% in general.
-However, that said, you can also find co-ops that require 25%, 35%, or even 50% to guarantee the purchase.
+Each co-op has its rules and regulations, but you can expect the required down payment to be 20%.
+However, you can also find co-ops that require 25%, 35%, or even 50% to guarantee the purchase.

 Liquid assets and other reservesLiquid assets and other reserves

 Just because you have enough money for the down payment and closing costs does not mean you’re in the game yet.
 Another crucial aspect is the amount of post-closing liquid assets to your name after closing.
-Once again, every co-op has its requirements, but the average demand is 1-2 years.
-Liquid assets are preferred as they’re a better guarantee, but other reserves can also be used, such as cash, mutual funds, or anything that can be quickly converted to cash.
+Once again, every co-op has requirements, but the average demand is 1-2 years.
+Liquid assets are preferred as they’re a better guarantee, but other reserves, such as cash, mutual funds, or anything you can quickly convert to cash, can also be used.

 Calculating post-liquidityCalculating post-liquidity